 The environment variables must be exported directly on the shell before running the cpsadm command.
 For example,

 '''

-export CPS USERNAME=

-export CPS DOMAINTYPE=
+export CPS USERNAME=CPSADM@VCS SERVICES

 '''

 Additionally, the username and domaintype values are the same as those added onto the CP server.
-To view these values run the following command:
+To view these values run the following cpsadm command:

 '''

 cpsadm -s cp_server -a list_users

 '''